ktorio/ktor-documentation/topics/connection-pooling-caching.md

    {src="snippets/tutorial-website-interactive-persistence-advanced/src/main/kotlin/com/example/dao/DAOFacadeCacheImpl.kt" include-lines="30-50"}

    - `allArticles`: we don't try to cache all the articles; we delegate this to the main database.
-   - `article`: when we get an article (`article`), we first check whether it's present in the cache, and only if it's not the case, we delegate this to the main `DAOFacade` and also add this article to the cache.
+   - `article`: when we get an article, we first check whether it's present in the cache, and only if it's not the case, we delegate this to the main `DAOFacade` and also add this article to the cache.
    - `addNewArticle`: when we add a new article, we delegate it to the main `DAOFacade`, but we also add this article to the cache.
    - `editArticle`: when editing the existing article, we update both the cache and the database.
    - `deleteArticle`: on delete, we need to delete the article both from the cache and from the main database.